joinself/academy/examples/solutions/age-verifier/README.md

 - You scan the QR code with your Self mobile app.
 - The app requests your date of birth credential (or prompts you to create one via document verification).
 - The server verifies your age and grants or denies access based on whether you're 18 or older.
-- No personal data is stored permanently, and the verification can be done with zero-knowledge proofs.
+- No personal data is stored permanently, and the verification uses conditional disclosure to minimize data exposure.
 - If verified, you gain access to the "super secret content"!

 ---